siennar0/mern-website-showcase/README.md

 ## 📌 Notes
 🔒 Codebase is private.
-📫 Contact me if you'd like to discuss this project further or see a live demo!
+📫 Contact me if you would like more info.

 ---